GuytheGuy17/Stock-Simulations/README.md

 # Financial Option Pricing and Risk Management

 Welcome to the **Financial Option Pricing and Risk Management** project repository.
-This project provides a comprehensive toolkit for pricing European options, simulating stock and interest rate paths, and implementing risk management strategies such as delta hedging.
-Leveraging established financial models and numerical methods, the code offers both analytical and simulation-based approaches to option valuation.
+This project provides an example of a delta hedging strategy on an example stock, here Apple stock is chosen, to demonstrate the effectiveness of this strategy in removing short-term volatility fluctuations to allow for focus on longer-term growth as a method of acheiveing returns.

 ## Table of Contents